yaamurozturk/yaamurozturk.github.io/_pages/about.md

 Glad to see you here!

 I am a PhD candidate in computer science working on open science, scholarly publishing, and research integrity within the European Research Council (ERC) Synergy project [*Nanobubbles*](https://nanobubbles.hypotheses.org/).
-This project focuses on *How, when and why science fails to correct itself?*, and so do I.
+This project focuses on "*How, when and why science fails to correct itself?*", and so do I.

 My research focuses on developing methods and tools to support post-publication peer review and to better understand the circulation of unreliable research in the scientific literature, particularly regarding citations to retracted publications.